kant/Xprop/README.md

 The plugin Xprop will hide all garbage from the Document Items menu.
 As result, no more distraction.

+## Installation

+Click the ZIP button to download a project, open it in Xcode and press `Command-B` or `Product ➭ Build`, then realunch Xcode and move the project into Trash.

+## Usage

+Hit the command `View ➭ Standard Editor ➭ Hide Properties from Document Items` in the main menu.

 ## Support

 Please contact me in [Twitter](http://twitter.com/vadimshpakovski) if something does not work or you have any questions.